 The main advantage of pre pack insolvency is that the debts of the business remain with the old company and therefore the new company (often called a phoenix company) can start again with a clean slate.
-At the point the sale is agreed the existing company will move into Administration or Liquidation and the new company will start trading immediately.
+At the point the sale is agreed the existing company will move into Administration and the new company will start trading immediately.
 Therefore, with the right advice from us, the whole process will be seamless to the business, the staff and the customers.

 We will ‘hold your hand’ through the whole process in order to ensure it proceeds smoothly and you understand every step that is taken.
 Please read our testimonials in order to see how we have helped businesses in similar circumstances.